-When a person’s wisdom teeth come in and there is not enough room in their mouth, they may need to undergo a wisdom tooth extraction procedure.
+When a person’s wisdom teeth come in and there is not enough room in their mouth, they may need to undergo wisdom teeth extraction in Philadelphia, Pennsylvania.
 This is a very common procedure, which can be performed before the wisdom teeth break through the gums or after they have come in.

 Sometimes, wisdom teeth are impacted, which means they are coming in at an angle.
 When this is the case, the wisdom teeth can cause severe pain and may cause other teeth to move.

 Some believe wisdom teeth served a purpose in our distant past.
 However, in our modern world today, we have very little need for wisdom teeth.
 Since the need for this final set of molars is so little, wisdom teeth extraction is a common procedure most people will go through at some point in their lives.

 When the pain of these extra teeth starts, it should not be ignored.
 The pain is often a sign of crowding or an impacted wisdom tooth.
 It is important to schedule an appointment if you feel pain from wisdom teeth coming in.

 Wisdom tooth extraction is often an outpatient procedure.
 It will be performed by an oral surgeon or dentist.
 The procedure can be very easy, but this largely depends on the position of the wisdom teeth needing removal.
 We will be able to answer any questions you may have and give you an idea of how long the procedure should last and what you can expect.